Sai-Venky/Trackjectory/README.md

 ## Tracking and Trajectory Prediction

 Components Implemented :-
-1. Siamese Tracker for single object online visual tracking.
-This identify's and track's the template image provided as input across the video frames.<br>
+1. Siamese Tracker for single object (online) visual tracking.
+Provided the template image, SiamRPN++ identify's and track's the template across video frames.<br>
 2. FairMOT for one shot multi-object detection and tracking. (<a href="https://medium.com/analytics-vidhya/fairmot-multi-object-tracking-386afe930b24">FairMOT: Multi-Object Tracking</a>)
 3. Social GCN for trajectory forecasting.
 FairMOT is used to predict and track multiple objects across frames.
 After extracting the tracked objects, those outputs are furnished to Social GCN to forecast the trajectories.